Gatossa/DevOpsPractice/README.md

-# This repository is not to learn but to be acquainted with this field of knowledge😉
+# This repository is not to learn how to be a developer but to be acquainted with this field of knowledge😉

 ## Learning is based on the course from Udemy created by dr Angela Wu.